carlosam2/Rain-prediction-Trees-Forest/README.md

 Implementation of Decision trees and Random Forest for predicting rain.

-Check pdf documentation for more details.
+Check pdf document for more details.

 ## Dataset